SpurSlicer/World-View/ReadMe.md

 - bcrypt

 ## How to Run Locally
-To clone and run this application, you'll need Git, NodeJS, Docker, Express, and PostgreSQL installed on your computer.
+To clone and run this application, you'll need Docker installed on your computer.
 ```
 # Clone
 $ git clone git@github.com:SpurSlicer/World-View.git